radwakhaled204/radwakhaled204/README.md

 ----------------------------------------------------------------------------------------------
 ### 😄 About ME

--"I'm Radwa, a passionate software engineering student focused on continuous growth and learning in the field.
-With hands-on experience gained through scholarships and training programs, I have completed diverse projects using multiple programming languages, I’m currently learning C,C++,C#,Python,Java,JavaScrip and more advanced topics such as data structures, algorithms and Linux".
+-"My name is Radwa, a passionate software engineering student dedicated to continuous growth and learning.
+With hands-on experience gained through scholarships and training programs, I have completed diverse projects using multiple programming languages , I’m currently enhancing my skills in .Net core (C#) , SQL and Python: and more advanced topics such as data structures, algorithms and Linux" .I have been working as a full stack developer, with a focus on backend development, for over a year.

 ---------------------------------------------------------------------------------------------
 ### 🌱 Projects